jkeifer/dynamodb-learning-tests/README.md

 ❯ ./run-tests
 ```

-That script will find a tests in the `tests/` directory and execute them.
+That script will find all tests in the `tests/` directory and execute them.

 Individual tests can be executed via the `run` script, for example: